pvcraven/big-data-class/source/assignments/annotated_bibliography/annotated_bibliography.rst

 * Five or more sources.

   * One source must be a book.
+You **must** identify in your annotated bibliography which of these is a book.
   * One source must be an article that isn't exclusively for the web.
   * One source must come from the web.